ropensci/roweb3/content/technotes/2020-11-10-fulltext-story/index.md

     keep_md: true
 ---

 [fulltext][] is a package I maintain for text-mining the scholarly literature ([package docs][ftdocs]).
 You can search for articles, fetch article metadata and abstracts, and fetch full text of some articles.
-Text-mining the scholarly literature is a research tool used ascross disciplines, and full text of articles is the gold standard in most cases.
+Text-mining the scholarly literature is a research tool used across disciplines.
+Full text of articles (entire article, not just the abstract) is the gold standard in text-mining in most cases.

 Over the past years the fulltext package has evolved under the hood in its approach to attempting to get full text articles for its users.
 The following is a walk through of the various iterations that fulltext has gone through for fetching full text of articles.
 I think it serves as a good demonstration of the complexity and frustration baked into the publishing industry, as well as the trade-offs of various approaches to solving problems and getting things done.